“They’re f***ing scared shitless!”

 Julian a seasoned network BBC producer recounts the apoplexy when programme makers receive online feedback from viewers or the latest technology younger viewers are using that leaves everyone else scratching their head trying to figure out why it’s a hit and what the hell’s going on.

 The producers then might have a stab.
-The results can be strange, sometimes catastrophic.
-Traditionalists or baby boomers using snapchat can easily be like your grandpa dancing to Stormzy’s ‘Big For Your Boots.
+The results can be off , sometimes catastrophic.
+Traditionalists or baby boomers using snapchat for online docs can easily be like your dad dancing to Stormzy’s ‘Big For Your Boots.

-Next digital stop, Messenger on Telegram.
-Snap chat a Russian pgrad student tells me is so yesterday.
+Next digital stop?
+Messenger on Telegram.
+Snap chat, a Russian Masters student tells me is so yesterday.

 It’s nothing new.
 At each generation cycle, baby boomers on traditionalists, millennials on generation X, the uber group announces with the gusto of Tony Curtis’ “I am Spatacus”, “I am the future”.
 You lot are spent!

-At the @journalismfest #ijf17, mojo looks to usurp videojournalism, whilst cinema journalism is kicking back.
+At the @journalismfest #ijf17, mojo looks to usurp videojournalism, Drone saddle alongside data for comparisons whilst cinema journalism is kicking back.
 Somewhere in all of this, tech gives way to the real problem.
 “It’s the philosophy stoopid”.
-Speaking recently in Russia about nouveau storytelling was a trip back to the archives: Vertov, Eisenstein and Tarkovsky

 In the workplace and this present shiny-tech environment the feeling seems more acute.